JanusGraph/janusgraph-foundationdb/README.md

 # Getting started

-The FoundationDB storage adapter requires a single FoundatoinDB instance or cluster and the FoundationDB client libraries.
+The FoundationDB storage adapter requires a single FoundationDB instance or cluster and the FoundationDB client libraries.
 Downloads for server and client can be found [here](https://apple.github.io/foundationdb/downloads.html).

 ## Setting up FoundationDB

+Mac install instructions can be found [here](https://apple.github.io/foundationdb/getting-started-mac.html) and Linux [here](https://apple.github.io/foundationdb/getting-started-linux.html).

-## Installing from a binary release
+## Installing the adapter from a binary release
 Binary releases can be found on [GitHub](http://github.com/experoinc/janusgraph-foundationdb/releases).

 This installation procedure will copy the necessary libraries, properties, and Gremlin Server configuration files into your JanusGraph installation.